chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/Annotation.md

     inlined_as_list: true
   files:
     name: files
-    description: Metadata describing a file containing an annotation.
+    description: File and sourcing data for an annotation.
     from_schema: metadata
     rank: 1000
     multivalued: true